langhorst/justinlanghorst.com/content/posts/2022/castle-peak-100k-2021.md

 [photo of me at Guadalupe Peak]

 The only mistake I made was not re-applying sunblock at Guadalupe Peak.
-I underestimated the intensity of the sun at this time of year.
+I simply underestimated the intensity of the sun at this time of year.

 You can guess what happened running in the middle of the desert without proper sunblock.
 And if your guess is anything other than the sun loving me too hard, well, I'd love to hear about it.
 Call me.